 We will also strive to ensure that local and smaller suppliers are not discriminated against in the procurement process and specifications, within the parameters of our overall purchasing strategy.
-We have key performance indicators that are aligned with our sustainable food strategy in our catering contract.
+We have key performance indicators, see below, that are aligned with our sustainable food strategy in our catering contract.
 The University has set several targets and objectives to help us achieve these aims within an annual sustainable food action plan.
-New initiatives on food waste for this year have been the introduction of Too Good to Go and Olio.
+Initiatives on food waste include Too Good to Go and Olio.
+We introduced this year the reusable takeaway Cauli Box system adding to our reuseable cups.

 Another important factor in sustainable food is ethical procurement i.e., better prices, decent working conditions, local sustainability and fair terms for farmers and workers in the developing world.
 We aim to retain Fairtrade Status as Fairtrade tackles the injustices of conventional trade, which traditionally discriminates against the most vulnerable.
 For more information view our Fairtrade page.